-- 1) New construction, additions, and remodeling of existing buildings should maintain established proportion and spacing of window openings. - 2) The quality of building materials varies widely, and it is the quality of the finish materials and their application that determines compatibility.
+- 1) New construction, additions, and remodeling of existing buildings should maintain established proportion and spacing of window openings. - The quality of building materials varies widely, and it is the quality of the finish materials and their application that determines compatibility.
 Use the highest quality facing materials possible.
 Materials that are compatible in quality, color, texture, finish, and dimension to those existing in the project area are encouraged. - 3) Color should coordinate with neighboring buildings.
 The more intense hues of a color are discouraged.
 The use of more than one vivid color per building is discouraged.
 The use of colors that are disharmonious with other colors used on the building or found on the adjacent buildings is discouraged.
-Contrasting colors that accent architectural details and entrances are encouraged. - 4) The retention and repair of existing cornices is strongly encouraged whenever possible.
-The re-creation of missing cornices should be done with care, using historic photographs as a guide. - 5) Sign guidelines for the central business district have been developed to prevent visual clutter and to improve general visual quality.
+Contrasting colors that accent architectural details and entrances are encouraged.

+- 4) The retention and repair of existing cornices is strongly encouraged whenever possible.
+The re-creation of missing cornices should be done with care, using historic photographs as a guide. - Sign guidelines for the central business district have been developed to prevent visual clutter and to improve general visual quality.
 Within these guidelines, individuality and creativity are encouraged.
 Signs should relate to each other through quality, not necessarily through the use of uniform materials, lettering, or size.
 All signs are controlled by the City of Greenville's sign ordinance.
 Good signs have the following characteristics: legibility, clarity, attractiveness, durability, and good placement.
 Most buildings are designed with a defined sign space.
 The location of signs of appropriate size in these spaces is strongly encouraged.
 Plastic, illuminated signs are strongly discouraged.
 Consider attached, flat, or hanging signs lit with outside direct lighting.
 All signs should meet code requirements for materials, size, projection, etc. Hanging or projecting signs or hand-painted window signs of good quality are encouraged.
-(Sign permit may be required - check with City zoning official). - 6) Awnings should be related to the shape and color of the building.
+(Sign permit may be required check with City zoning official). - Awnings should be related to the shape and color of the building.
 First floor awnings should terminate no higher than one (1) foot below the second floor windows.
 Metal canopies are strongly discouraged, and their removal and replacement with fabric awnings are strongly encouraged.
 If installed or retained, they should be designed or treated in a manner that adds to the visual quality of the building.
-Business related graphics or wording on awnings will be ineligible for funding.
-Business related graphics or wording located on a detachable valance or removable patch are allowed but are not eligible for funding.
 All awnings must meet code requirements for size, materials, projection, etc.